Teacher Education and Certification

 I. Symbolic Thought & Communications

-2. Mathematical (three semester hours).
-The course must be college algebra or above with a “C” or above in each course.
+2. Mathematical (three credit hours).
+The course must be college algebra or above as stated in the catalog for general education requirements.

 II.
 Systems of Intellectual Inquiry

-2. Natural science: One course in biological sciences and one in physical science is required.
-One of these two courses must include a laboratory.
+2. Natural science: One course in biological sciences and one in physical sciences.
+A laboratory is also required.
+As stated in the catalog for general education requirements.

 Secondary Education